Xunda3D/Documentation/README.md

 - `/Xunda-3D-Printer/` – Documentation for Xunda 3D printers.
 - `/XundaPET/` – Documentation for the plastic recycling kit.
-- `/templates/` – Standard templates for creating new manuals and guides.
 - `/images/` – Shared assets like logos and diagrams.

 ---